filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ```

 ### StateMinerSectorAllocated
-StateMinerSectorAllocated checks if a sector is allocated
+StateMinerSectorAllocated checks if a sector number is marked as allocated.

 Perms: read